 David joined Watsi on April 16th, 2021.
 7 other people also joined Watsi on that day!
-David's most recent donation traveled 6,400 miles to support Heng, a nurse from Cambodia, to fund an ear procedure to regain his hearing.
+David's most recent donation traveled 6,400 miles to support Saran, a devoted grandfather from Cambodia, to fund sight-restoring eye surgery.

 Heng is a 31-year-old nurse at a government hospital in Cambodia.
 His wife works as an accountant and together they have a young son who is five-years-old.
 When Heng himself was five-years-old, he had a severe ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in his ear.
 Due to the abnormal growth, he experiences ear discharge, pain, and hearing loss.
 It is difficult for him to hear and communicate with others Fortunately, Heng has now traveled to our medical partner's care center to receive treatment.
 On June 28th, he will undergo a procedure to surgically remove the cholesteatoma in his right ear.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Heng is excited about the prospect of hearing again, "I hope the infection will go away so I can regain hearing and my ear drum will heal."